PREMIERE EDITION :

 Diapason 415 Hz (harpsichord) and 442 Hz (piano)

-SINGING CLASS Patricia Petibon et Robert Expert
+SINGING CLASS Patricia Petibon / David Levi

 BAROQUE RECORDER AND OBOE CLASS Heloïse Gaillard